calvinlough/ember-tag-input/README.md

 - **default: true**

 ### placeholder
 - The placeholder text to display when the user hasn't typed anything.
+Isn't displayed if readOnly=true.
 - **default: ''**

+### readOnly
+- If a read only view of the tags should be displayed.
+If enabled, existing tags can't be removed and new tags can't be added.
+- **default: false**

 ## Actions